-Think about it… All businesses share the universal need to communicate.
-It’s how they attract and retain customers.
-It’s how they keep themselves in the green.
+Think about it… all businesses share the universal need to communicate.
+It’s how they attract and retain customers, and how they keep themselves in the green.

-The good news is, there’s never been a better time to get started as a professional writer, and persuasive writing in particular.
-In fact, the Bureau of Labor Statistics expects this industry to grow steadily through the next three years.
+The good news is, there’s never been a better time to get started as a professional writer, particularly in the world of persuasive writing.

 And what happens once you’ve mastered the secrets behind persuasive writing?
 That’s where you link up with people who are willing to pay big bucks for your writing.